frectonz/mek-ut-er-ya/README.md

 If you don't have Rust installed, you can use the pre-built binaries from the [releases](https://github.com/frectonz/mek-ut-er-ya/releases) page.

 Download the binary for your platform.

-- If you are on apple download the file that ends with `x86_64-apple-darwin.zip`
 - If you are on windows download the file that ends with `x86_64-pc-windows-gnu.zip`
-- If you are on linux download one of the files that end with the following:
+- If you are on linux download one of the files ends with `x86_64-unknown-linux-musl.tar.gz`
-  - `x86_64-unknown-linux-musl.tar.gz`
-  - `x86_64-unknown-linux-musl.tar.xz`
-  - `x86_64-unknown-linux-musl.tar.zst`

-For linux users there is no difference between the three files.
-You can use any of them.
-The difference is the compression algorithm used.
-So you can choose the one with the smallest size.

-If you are own linux, you can use the following command to extract the binary from the archive:
+If you are on linux, you can use the following command to extract the binary from the archive:

 ```sh
 tar xvf <downloaded_file>